 20) What did you graduate in?
 And has it helped you find the job you dreamed of?
 Or do you feel deaf people are still discriminated against in the workplace?

-I graduated with Associate Degree.
+I graduated with an Associate Degree.
 It may be helpful to have available unlimited jobs.
 Some deaf people are still discriminated against in the workplace, for example, lack of ASL interpreters.

 21) Do you feel there are fewer opportunities for the deaf in terms of career in comparison to normal people?